rosetn/beam/website/src/documentation/dsls/sql/calcite/query-syntax.md

 # Query syntax

 Query statements scan one or more tables or expressions and return the computed result rows.
-This topic describes the syntax for SQL queries in Beam.
+This page documents Beam SQL's syntax for queries when using Apache Calcite.

 Generally, the semantics of queries is standard.
 Please see the following sections to learn about extensions for supporting Beam's unified